Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 How do you reuse paper?
 Please state the kind of paper you are reusing.

 I collect all A4 sized paper only that come with junk mail and any old letters, etc and use the blank side for typing on.
 I place them in my printer blank side down (in my case) and print on it.
 This is for editing purposes or printing information I simply want for my own use.
-I have also requested family and friends collect the paper for me also.

 I usually sort them and discard any that would not be suitable such as wrinkled or torn edges and make sure any staples are removed.
 Also I do not use the very shiny paper.